My Forking Life

 Instructions

-• Secure the lid on the shaker and shake vigorously for about 10-15 seconds, or until the outside of the shaker becomes frosty and cold.
+• Close the shaker tightly and shake vigorously for about 15 seconds, allowing the ingredients to mix and chill.

 Notes